 TPSE Math Priorities

-- Lower-Division Pathways: TPSE functions as an advisory partner of APLU/AASCU/the Dana Center (UT-Austin) in developing multiple pathways in lower-division mathematics to increase completion rates and better align coursework with students’ programs of study.
+- Lower-Division Pathways: TPSE is part of the seven-member AMPSS coalition, developing multiple math pathways in 2- and 4-year institutions to better align coursework with students’ programs of study and increase completion rates.

 - Upper-Division Pathways: TPSE promotes reform of upper-division curricula in response to evolving career opportunities and demand from other departments for mathematics courses.